-Blaise Alleyne is a technologist, musician, writer and activist living in Toronto, Canada.
-He has completed a bachelor's degree in computer science, English and philosophy at the University of Toronto and is a part-time student in the Masters of Theological Studies program at Regis College.
-He's an advocate for free software and free culture.
-He is blessed with a wonderful family.
+Blaise Alleyne is a technologist, musician, writer, activist, husband and father of three living in Toronto, Canada.
+He has completed a bachelor's degree in computer science, English and philosophy at the University of Toronto and a Master of Theological Studies at Regis College, at the University of Toronto.

-Blaise is interested in finding unity behind diversity at the intersection of culture and technology from the perspective of love.
+Blaise is interested in finding unity behind diversity at the intersection of culture and technology.

 Blaise completed a Bachelor of Science degree at St. Michael's College, University of Toronto in June 2009, with a major in computer science, and minors in English and philosophy.
-He is a part-time student in the Masters of Theological Studies program at Regis College, University of Toronto, and has also taken several courses through the Theology of the Body Institute.
-He attended De La Salle College "Oaklands" (Class of 2005).
+In 2019, he completed a Master of Theological Studies at Regis College, University of Toronto, and has also taken several courses through the Theology of the Body Institute.
+He attended De La Salle College "Oaklands", and is a student in the Chang School at Ryerson University.
 See individual.utoronto.ca/balleyne.